Uanela/arkos/CANARY_NOTES.md

 - mimic base service class behavior into auth service
 - mimic file upload service class behavior into auth service
 - analyze custom forbidden error message per action
-- add docker-compose file into `create-arkos`
 - add automatic middleware to handle request data with files (just like native multer) and auto replace the urls on the specified field.
 - allow exporting json of auth role and permissions, allows auto-updating and adding missing fields when exported to existing json file.
 - add `FileUpload` model to handle files uploads kind of like in django ORM.
+- add question about unknow modules when generating compoents -> like to generate in another place

 ### Change